Latter-day Saints and the Covenant Framework of the Gospel

 I have often been intrigued by the familiar flavor of early Christian documents like those of the Apostolic Fathers, for they so often sound like messages from modern LDS General Conferences.
 I will admit, though, that were is one significant difference in the flavor that long puzzled me: the lack of overt emphasis on our covenant relationship to Christ and the Father.
 LDS religion puts great emphasis on covenants, with baptism and other ordinances all being expressions of a covenant relationship between God and mortals.
 Such covenant theology is abundant in the Old Testament and present in the New, but much of early Christian writing seems to lack that focus which we believe was restored in the modern Church of Jesus Christ.

-Insights into this issue are given in an exciting new book that I highly recommend, Early Christians in Disarray, edited by Noel B. Reynolds (Provo, Utah: BYU Press, 2005, 397 pages - available online).
+Insights into this issue are given in an exciting new book that I highly recommend, Early Christians in Disarray, edited by Noel B. Reynolds (Provo, Utah: BYU Press, 2005, 397 pages).
 In the introduction, "What Went Wrong for the Early Christians?," Noel Reynolds points out that a careful study of early Christianity pushes the date of what we call the Apostasy to much earlier than many Latter-day Saints have assumed.
 Much of the Apostasy has already occurred before 100 A.D. with rebellion and disobedience within the Church being a much greater factor than persecution from without.
 This timing helps us understand the loss of an emphasis on covenants.
 As Reynolds explains (pp. 5-6):

 The scriptures of the restoration make it clear that ordinances such as baptism, priesthood ordination, and marriage are all based in covenants between man and God.
 Those receiving the ordinance have made certain covenants with God to turn away from their sins and obey his commandments, and God in turn makes promises to them.
 The ordinances provides a public witness of these covenants.
 What we had not previously realized is that when the second-century Christians redefined these ordinances as sacraments, they had already abandoned their covenantal understanding of the ordinances.
 These were significant efforts by some key thinkers in the Protestant Reformation to restore these covenantal understandings to the ordinances, but these all failed.
 Reinvented as sacraments, the ordinances were understood in traditional Christianity as the means by which God could bless a person with an infusion of divine grace, through the mediation of the priest.
 Once the covenantal understanding was lost, it made sense to bless everyone possible.
 So how could traditional Christianity deny baptism to infants if the recipient no longer was expected to be making a meaningful covenant in connection with that ordinance?
 A similar analysis applies to Christian sacraments such as last rites.
 This helps us understand what Nephi meant when he explained that "many covenants of the Lord they have taken away" (I Nephi 13:26).